 Many users have enhanced the given sample to be asynchronous.

-Instead of calling TIM_tick
+Instead of calling TIM_tick periodically from

 the background loop, it can be asynchronously invoked with a